xl814/UATSAD/README.md

 ```

 ## Result Reproduction
-1. Toy experiment (For the related implementation, please referto `src/`):
+1. Toy experiment (For the related implementation, please refer to `src/`):
-    - reproduce the toy example in the main text:
+    - Reproduce the toy example in the main text:
         ```bash
         ./scripts/toy_experiment.sh
         ```
-        we provide a notebbok to visualize the toy example result in `src/toy_example.ipynb`.
+        We provide a notebook to visualize the toy example result in `src/toy_example.ipynb`.
-    - the result of hyperparameter sensitivity analysis experiments:
+    - The result of hyperparameter sensitivity analysis experiments:
         ```bash
         ./scripts/toy_experiment.sh sumplement
         ```
-2. Uncertainty calibration experimens reported in the paper
+2. Uncertainty calibration experiments reported in the paper
     ```bash
     ./scripts/run.sh
     ```